DNA (Red Dwarf)

 "DNA" is the second episode of the science fiction sitcom Red Dwarf Series IV and the twentieth episode in the series' run.

-It was first broadcast on the British television channel BBC2 on 21 February 1991, although it was planned to be broadcast as the fifth episode, it was moved forward in the schedule by the BBC.
-Written by Rob Grant and Doug Naylor, and directed by Ed Bye, the episode revolves around the genetic engineering technology that the crew discover.
+It was written by Rob Grant and Doug Naylor, and directed by Ed Bye, and was first broadcast on the British television channel BBC2 on 21 February 1991.
+The episode revolves around genetic engineering technology that the crew discover.

 Plot

-Red Dwarf encounters a drifting spacecraft which Arnold Rimmer, Dave Lister, Kryten, and Cat decide to investigate.
+Red Dwarf encounters a drifting spacecraft which Arnold Rimmer (Chris Barrie), Dave Lister (Craig Charles), Kryten (Robert Llewellyn), and Cat (Danny John-Jules) decide to investigate.
 Once on board, the group split into pairs.
 While Rimmer and Kryten find the remains of a mutated human with three heads, Cat accidentally activates a machine that turns Lister into a chicken.
 When the others arrive, Kryten determines that the ship's crew were researching DNA modifications and that the machine Cat used can rewrite the DNA of anything with organic matter.
 When an attempt to reverse the effect on Lister changes him into a hamster, Cat repeats the actions he did to change him.
 However, while Lister is restored to his human body, Kryten finds himself turned into a human, due to his brain being part-organic.

 Returning to Red Dwarf, Kryten is initially ecstatic at being human, but finds he cannot conduct certain functions that he did as a mechanoid, and soon regrets the change after he insults his mechanoid spare heads, as well as revealing his sexual arousal to machines in a machine catalogue that he reads.
 The group agree to help him return to his original form, but Rimmer suggests they use a test subject first on the DNA modifier as a precaution.
 Lister opts to have the machine change the meat in his vindaloo, but the modifier changes it into a living mutant beast that proves to be indestructible to their weapons.
 Lister opts to be changed into a powerful fighting machine and becomes a cyborg that he calls "Man Plus", only to be a foot in height.
-However, he soon discovers that the creature is weak to lager when it stands in some spilled from a can, and so throws another into its mouth and shoots the can, killing the creature explosively.
+He discovers and exploits the creature's vulnerability to lager to kill it.